Henry Ruggs III Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Henry Ruggs III Player Prop Bets for NFL Week 6 - Las Vegas vs. Denver

-There will be player prop betting options available for Henry Ruggs III before he hits the field for NFL action on Sunday at 4:25 PM ET live on CBS.
-AFC West rivals meet in Week 6 when Ruggs and the Las Vegas Raiders (3-2) take on the Denver Broncos (3-2) at Empower Field at Mile High in Denver, Colorado.
+Bookmakers have posted plenty of player prop bets for Sunday's NFL action, including for Henry Ruggs III, who takes to the field at 4:25 PM ET broadcast on CBS.
+AFC West opponents square off in Week 6 when Ruggs' Las Vegas Raiders (3-2) take the field against the Denver Broncos (3-2) at Empower Field at Mile High in Denver, Colorado.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.